 Nigerians are currently experiencing an upsurge in food prices.
 Food prices, such as beef, eggs, and beans, are rapidly rising as the epidemic and flooding have exacerbated the country’s poor agricultural and farming circumstances.

 Overall, the cost of food in Nigeria has risen dramatically for families.
-Market experts have warned that these high costs will continue to rise since farming has become unsustainable due to flooding and insecurity.
+Market experts have warned that these high costs will continue to rise since farming has become unsustainable mainly due to flooding.

-Food prices, such as rice, beans, and vegetables-high levels as consumer demand rises; other items, including fish, poultry, and milk, remain variable due to transportation and processing challenges.
+Food stuff prices, such as rice, beans and vegetables are in high levels as consumer demand rises; other items, including fish, poultry, and milk, remain variable due to transportation and processing challenges.

 Foodstuffs Shopping List in Nigeria

 - Red Meat

 - Vegetable oil (Palm, groundnut, coconut oil etc)